 The meeting suggested an editorial improvement of the definition to better align it with the format in Recommendation ITU-R V.2130, as indicated below, and decided that a liaison statement be sent to ITU-R SG 6 and WP 6B, asking for comments regarding the suggested modification:

-Componentized Content: Where media consists of a group or groups of assets (audio, video, captions etc.) that can be processed to produce different versions of the media.
+Componentized Content: Media that consists of a group or groups of assets (audio, video, captions etc.) which can be processed to produce different versions of the media.

 In the meantime, the meeting agreed to include the term with the above improved definition in Part 3 of the ITU terminology database.